 Why buy a laptop?

-Total computing portability is enticing enough, but what other benefits can a laptop offer?
+Total computing portability is enticing enough, but what other benefits can a laptop, also referred to as a notebook computer, offer?

-A laptop will take up much less space in your home or office than a desktop PC.
+- Size: A laptop can take up much less space in your home or office than a desktop PC.

-There are several categories of laptop, to suit a variety of needs, though these categories are not clearly defined.
-Generally speaking you have ultraportables, all-rounders, multimedia powerhouses, student/budget and gaming laptops.
+- Range: Laptops can loosely be classified into several unofficial categories of laptop, to suit a variety of needs, though these categories are not clearly defined.
+So-called categories can be referred to as ultraportables, all-rounders, multimedia powerhouses, student/budget and gaming laptops.

 Many laptops can match the power of mid-range desktop computers, even in the ultraportable category.
 Key factors for performance include: